mikeyhavoc/oop-tools/db-creation/README.md

 The given file will incrementally build the database piece by piece by you running the commands.

 1. **Before Running** you need to go into mysql and create your own _Database_ to use though.
+    1. if you are using XAMPP, or WAMPSERVER go to PhpAdmin.
+    1. if you are using a Linux flavor you can go into the terminal if MySQL is already installed and 'CREATE DATABASE {database name}'. then use MySQL workbench, datagrip - jetbrains, visual studio(possibly?) or something else for the rest.

 1. _choose_ said database next.
+'USE {database name}';
-1. you can run the CREATE TAble(s) individually or together.
+1. you can run(paste) the CREATE TAble(s) individually or together.
-1. **BUT** the _INSERTS_ you need to run individually or an error can occur during 'INSERT INTO Tools' and 'INSERT INTO 'Images'.
+1. **BUT** the _INSERTS_ you need to run(paste) individually or an error can occur during 'INSERT INTO Tools' and 'INSERT INTO 'Images'.

 ## If You Like